The Attack That Wasn’t…But Maybe Will Be

 When the EOs mentioned above didn’t materialize on the week of earth day, as expected, further recon indicated that a reprieve had been granted, due to the death of Pope Francis — but that they were coming soon.
 However, so far, the EOs haven’t arrived, and we don’t know if they ever will.

-In the meantime, we are now all reading that Trump is threatening to abolish the beleagured, Letter of Compliance-addled, National Endowment for the Arts.
+In the meantime, we are now reading that Trump is threatening to abolish the beleagured, Letter of Compliance-addled, National Endowment for the Arts.
 This seems to indicate that, as we had suspected, the Letter of Compliance requirement was simply an exercise in clocking which groups would sign something agreeing to refute Diversity, Equity and Inclusion or ‘Gender Ideology.’
-Now that this pointless excerise in debasement is complete, we are looking at end of an agency that was probably never going to survive this administration.
-In its wake are the letters, leaving us either disappointed that any of our peers would sign them or hopeful that they only did so to then follow up with lots of art that boldly defied the letters.
+Now that this excerise in debasement is complete, we are looking at the possible end of an agency that was probably never going to survive this administration.
+In its wake will be the letters, leaving us either disappointed that any of our peers would sign them or hopeful that they only did so to then follow up with lots of art that boldly defied them.

 One clear facet of the above situation: Our strength will not be found in compliance but in resistance.
 We know how overwhelmed everyone is, and we are too.
-It’s exhasting to keep up with the threats, to clock threat-level one’s organization is, or may soon be, facing.
+It’s exhausting to clock the threat-level to one’s organization, or may soon be, facing.
 It’s a major effort to get out of our defensive postures and into positions of clarity and strength.
 Only solidarity will get us through.
 So find one another, find us, find solidarity — and know that you are and will be held in these crises within the community you choose.

 More from us soon.
 Stay Together and Stay Strong!